Eryk Anders

-Eryk Anders (born April 21, 1987) is an American professional mixed martial artist and former American football linebacker.
-He competes in the Middleweight division of the UFC.
+Eryk Anders (born April 21, 1987) is an American former professional mixed martial artist and American football linebacker.
+He competed in the Middleweight division of the UFC.
 He played college football at the University of Alabama.

 Early life

 Eryk Anders was born on a U.S. Air Force base in the Philippines, where his mother was stationed at the time.
 When Anders was a sophomore in high school he moved to San Antonio, Texas, where he played football for Smithson Valley High School.

 Football career

 After graduating from Smithson Valley High School, Anders started at the University of Alabama in 2006.
 From 2006 to 2009, Anders played for the Crimson Tide as a linebacker, starting 14 games in his senior season.
 His career at Alabama culminated with a victory in the 2009 BCS National Championship against the Texas Longhorns, a game in which he led the Crimson Tide with seven tackles and a forced fumble.

 After college he signed a contract with the Cleveland Browns of the NFL.
 He also had stints in the Canadian Football League and the Arena Football League before beginning a career in mixed martial arts.

-Even several years into his MMA career, Anders keeps in touch with coach Nick Saban, having the coach as a life coach of sorts, helping guide Anders in life, financially and being responsible.
+During his MMA career, Anders kept in touch with football coach Nick Saban.
+Eryk valued having the coach as a life-coach, helping guide Anders through life's challenges, as well as being financially responsible.